 If you want a time at the end, show us your running number.
 No visible number, no time!

 We will have a micro-race (400m) for kids at 11.10, no need to register, just turn up.

 Prizegiving will take place at around 1.15pm at the race finish (top three men, top three ladies).
 If it's raining, prizegiving will be in the cafeteria.

 PLEASE - NO MUDDY SHOES IN THE SCHOOL AT THE END!

-The swimming pool will be open this year from 1-3pm.
+The swimming pool MAY be open this year from 1-3pm.
 Find it by going through the car-parking/tennis courts, and leave shoes outside.
 Please shower before you swim!

 There is a free full cooked English breakfast for all runners and marshals in the school cafeteria after the race.
 Bring and show your race number to claim your breakfast.

 If you can't come to run - please marshal!
 Email me at firstname.lastname@example.org - thanks!

 Results, photos and video will be up on the race web site after the race.